 Stacie is a certified Hatha yoga instructor as well as a certified life coach.
 As a practitioner, she is dedicated to the lineages of Iyengar and Kundalini yoga.
-She travels to India every two years in order to study and honour the origins of the tradition.
+She travels to India every few years in order to study and honour the origins of the tradition.
 Mindfulness forms the foundation of both her professional and personal work.
 And yoga, in its entirety, signifies for her an art of living.

 Nikita Akilapa, Yoga Instructor

 Nikita has been practising yoga since 2001, when she fell in love with the sense of lightness and calm it brings.
 Following trainings with Yoga Vidya Gurukul, David Swenson, Nadia Narain and Kristen Campbell, Nikita teaches a strong Hatha flow, with a focus on intelligent alignment and breath work.
 Nikita challenges and motivates her students, encouraging each individual practitioner to explore their own potential and strengthen the mind - body connection.

 Natalie is a recently graduated yoga teacher, connected with the roots and benefits of Yoga.
 Hatha and Ashtanga trained, she takes the learnings from both disciplines and focuses on Hatha.
 Pranayama is her speciality, and building a morning practice that can be taught for clients to practice independently at home.
 Prior experience working with children with disabilities and of primary school age- she is also trained in Kids Yoga and offers classes for children.

 Danni Bastian, Yoga Instructor